Understanding Access Control in Security Practices

 Likewise, hiring policies come into play when it’s about recruiting the right security personnel.
 After all, a security system is only as good as the people operating it!
 And we can’t forget about reporting procedures that handle security breaches, detailing how incidents are logged and dealt with afterward.

-Each of these elements is undoubtedly vital —just not specifically about controlling who gets to wander into restricted areas.
+—just not specifically about controlling who gets to wander into restricted areas.

 The Bottom Line